gromba123/MyRepo/README.md

-Repository that works as a playground to test stuff and do some code
+Repository that works as a playground to test stuff and do some code.
+Each project and component contains a README that explains the objectives and future steps.

+The Docs folder contains my CV in both portuguese and english.